 These checklists have been produced with the aim of making things easier for Supervisors, ALTs, and JTEs/HRTs.
-Please note that many ALTs are recent graduates, and have little experience in teaching.
-Most ALTs are also unfamiliar with the Japanese school system and culture.
-Please keep this in mind, and lead the way in working alongside the new ALT(s).
+Many ALTs may be recent graduates with little teaching experience or unfamiliar with the Japanese school system and culture.
+Here are some tips that will hopefully get you on the right track.